asher7976/simple-time-service/README.md

-# SimpleTimeService
+# 🕒 SimpleTimeService

-A minimal Flask-based service that returns current UTC time and the requester's IP address.
+A minimalist microservice built with Flask that returns the current UTC timestamp and the client's IP address in JSON format.

+---

+## 📦 Features

+- Returns the current UTC time
+- Shows the visitor's IP address
+- Dockerized and runs as a non-root user
+- Lightweight image using `python:3.9-slim`

+---

-## How to Run
+## 🚀 How to Run

-### Build the Image
+### 🔧 Step 1: Build the Docker Image

 ```bash
 docker build -t simpletimeservice .